oemden/n8n-Workflow-utility/README.md

+# n8n Workflow utility - n3u ( N triple U - N8n Workflow Utility )

-# Fetch n8n Workflows and Executions
+Fetch and download n8n Workflows and Executions locally.

 Little Scripts to fetch a workflow and download it locally or download the Execution result of a workflow by providing the execution id.